purr/soundcloud-aiogram/README.md

 For the SoundCloud client ID, you'll need to use a valid client ID from the SoundCloud API.

 The bot will automatically load these variables from the `.env` file using `python-dotenv`.

+## BotFather Configuration

+After creating your bot with [BotFather](https://t.me/botfather), you need to configure these additional settings:

+1. **Enable Inline Mode**: Send `/mybots` to BotFather, select your bot, then select "Bot Settings" > "Inline Mode" > "Turn on"

+2. **Configure Inline Feedback**: Send `/mybots` to BotFather, select your bot, then select "Bot Settings" > "Inline Feedback" and set it to "100%"

+   - This is **crucial** for the bot to properly update audio results when selected
+   - Without 100% inline feedback, the bot won't be able to update the audio file after a user selects a track

+3. **Set Commands**: Consider setting up commands via BotFather's `/setcommands` to provide users with a helpful command menu

 ## Troubleshooting